arfc/dnp-reconstruction/README.md

-# group-rebuild-msr-dnp
+# MoSDeN
-This repository houses work on the reconstruction of delayed neutron precursor groups used in modeling of molten salt reactors.
+Molten Salt Delayed Neutron (MoSDeN) is a tool used for reconstruction of delayed neutron precursor groups in molten salt reactors.

 ## Using the tool